 - both of these will use this same egg mold

-- Pressure cooker breakfast bundt cake
+- Pressure cooker breakfast bundt cake is a fun one with refrigerated biscuits and bacon.

 Pressure Cooker Egg Bites